eoinkelly/notes/elasticsearch/elasticsearch.md

 #### match_all
 { "match_all": {}} # match all documents
-    * all resutls receive a neutral score of `1` because they are all equally relevant
+    * all results receive a neutral score of `1` because they are all equally relevant

 #### match